He would like to retire, but his business is in decline, and there is nothing to sell: he is a glorified self-employed person.

 Roy H. Williams

-Now, returning to my friend who said: "We'll expect this to be successful."
+Now, returning to my friend who said: “We’ll expect this to be successful.”
 Is he a bad person?
-No, he isn't... he just doesn't exist.
-There is a person he thinks he is, he hopes he is, he pushes in front of him as HE, who doesn't exist.
-But there is a real self inside that he doesn't know about, that accepts him, accepts his behavior, his delusions, his cowardice, his settling for less, without judgment.
+No, he isn’t… he just doesn’t exist as a person.
+There is a person he thinks he is, he hopes he is, he pushes in front of him as HE, he who doesn’t exist.
+But there is a real self inside that he doesn’t know about, that accepts him, accepts his behavior, his delusions, his cowardice, his settling for less, without judgment.
 This is the Creator/Witness/Observer aspect we all have.